 This course endeavors to explore and to answer these questions.
 In this section of Modern World Fiction, you will examine some of the most acclaimed world authors of the late 20th and early 21st centuries.
-You'll read authors from ten different nationalities spanning five continents.
-The reading list includes five Nobel Prize winners for literature - Yasunari Kawabata (Japan, 1952), Gabriel García Márquez (Columbia, 1982), Toni Morrison (USA, 1993), Mario Vargas Llosa (Peru, 2010), and Mo Yan (China, 2012).
+You'll read authors from nineteen different nationalities.
+The reading list includes four Nobel Prize winners for literature - Yasunari Kawabata (Japan, 1952), Gabriel García Márquez (Columbia, 1982), Mario Vargas Llosa (Peru, 2010), and Mo Yan (China, 2012).

-Of the American authors, you will read five who have won National Book Awards, two others who were finalists for the National Book Award, and five Pulitzer Prize winners (including the 2016 winner), and the 2017 Man Booker Prize winner - nearly all of these awards coming in the last fifteen years.
-Seven titles in this course have been published in the last year.
+Of the American authors, you will read five who have won National Book Awards, two others who were finalists for the National Book Award, and four Pulitzer Prize winners (including the 2016 winner), and the 2017 Man Booker Prize winner - nearly all of these awards coming in the last fifteen years.
+Eleven titles in this course have been published in the last year.